The California Mid-State Fair opened in 1946 at the Paso Robles Event Center, and has been held in Paso Robles every summer since.

 Food & Drink

 Fair food is just the best, and it does not disappoint at the California Mid-State Fair.
-This year there were 85 different vendors selling a wide variety of food and drink from corn dogs and pizza to tri-tip, tacos, fried oreos, and funnel cake.
+In 2019 there were 85 different vendors selling a wide variety of food and drink from corn dogs and pizza to tri-tip, tacos, fried oreos, and funnel cake.

 The majority of food vendors are lined up on the north half of the fairgrounds leading up to the animal barns and stables.
 Here you will find the stands selling food directly, with some also selling drinks.